The Nurse's Guide To Finding A Job

 Assess Your Skills And Qualifications

-When embarking on a job search, it’s important to first assess your skills and qualifications in order to to market yourself in a savvy manner for appropriate positions.
+When embarking on a job search, it’s important to first assess your skills and qualifications in order to market yourself in a savvy manner for appropriate positions.

 First, make a list of your clinical and non-clinical skills that are pertinent to your search.
 Next, make a list of your certifications and educational achievements.
 For your own self-knowledge, also list your personality traits that make you an excellent nurse job candidate.